 Absconding is not the same as swarming, which is when a colony will split into two with one group of bees leaving the hive with the queen and the rest staying behind to raise a new queen.

 Absconding occurs when all of the bees, including the queen, will leave the hive because conditions have become unbearable.
 Unfortunately, young bees that do not yet have the ability to fly will typically be left behind, along with the unhatched brood.
-If you check your hive to find that there is only pollen, young bees, and the unhatched brood left, you can be pretty sure that something is wrong with your hive.
-Below are some of the reasons a hive can become uncomfortable for bees.
+If you check your hive to find that there is only pollen, young bees, and the unhatched brood left, you can be pretty sure that something is wrong with the hive.
+To that end, below are some of the reasons a hive can become uncomfortable for bees.

 Lack of Forage